flatpickles/sketchbook-legacy/README.md

 # sketchbook

-The vision for this project is to have a nice web app that presents an ever growing series of AV multimedia sketches.
-These may be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
-I started from [this template](https://svelte.dev/repl/65d8e61777a44c77bf46eaa15b5f63dc?version=3.12.1), but have since modified it extensively.
+Sketchbook is a web app that presents an ever growing series of AV multimedia sketches, each with a set of configurable parameters.
+These sketches could be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
+For the time being, sketches may only be built via the magnificent [canvas-sketch framework](https://github.com/mattdesl/canvas-sketch).

 ## Known Issues
+* Absolutely no mobile support whatsoever
-* Resizing window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a `margin` value for some reason.
+* Resizing the window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a non-zero `margin` value for some reason
+* The right sidebar floats awkwardly when resizing the window
 * Behavior is undefined with an empty sketch index

 ## Feature wishlist & next steps
-* HSV utility function
 * Direct links: URL arguments -> sketch loading
 * Custom parameter control styles + polish
 * Crossfade when switching sketches